DIGNITY LOS ANGELES is an independent lay organization that seeks

 GLBTQ issues and to celebrate Mass.
 We took a statement of the then only recently completed Second Vatican Council (quote is in the box at the right) as our inspiration in the choice of a name for our organization.
 In only a very few years, the organization had developed into the high-profile nationwide advocate for all GLBT persons that Dignity is today.

-During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph Ratzinger (now Pope Benedict XVI) served as enforcer of orthodox doctrine.
+During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph Ratzinger (later Pope Benedict XVI) was the enforcer of orthodox doctrine.
 Ironically, primacy of conscience, even in the face of the contrary demands of the Pope or other We urge you to get to know Dignity/LA better.
 We invite you (and bring a friend also, if you can) to attend one of the chapter's regular liturgies on Sundays at 5:30 pm (click for an to some photos) at